 Tsiknopempti Outside of Greece

+You don't have to travel too far from home to join in on the meat fest!
 Greek communities around the world celebrate Tsiknopempti, and Greek Orthodox church groups may arrange special events.
-Greek restaurants catering to local Greeks will also add on specials for the day or weekend; this is less likely in a restaurant with a mainly non-Greek clientele.
+Greek restaurants catering to local Greeks will also add on specials for the day or weekend.